kleidinc/master-neovim-tmux/src/lazygit/README.md

 # Lazygit

-Although you can do anything git in the console, you need to break your flow and leave the programming environment to the shell, to type the git commands.
+Although you can git in the console, every time you do that, you break your work-flow, risking distractions and leaving the 'zone'.

-It's much better, to stay inside your neovim or tmux and just perform the commits without leaving.
-That way you will stay in the zone for longer periods of time, and be more productive.
+If you want to stay in the zone, it's much better to open up lazygit, perform the necessary git actions, and continue with programming.

+This is faster, more efficient, and most important, you stay in the 'zone'.
+Your programming workflow isn't broken.

+Lazygit offers a much better and richer git experience.

+Solving merge conflics, undo's, and advanced git actions become easy and even fun.

 <!-- TODO: give an anecdote to bring the point across -->